-This story started with a father asking for prayer
+The story started with a father asking for prayer

-for his son who struggled with schizophrenia.
+for a son struggling with schizophrenia.

 Those prayers became a book and now a movie.